Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Experiments

-The PASCAL VOC 2007 and 2012 datasets both contain realistic images of 20 object classes with significantly larger numbers of images per class.
+The PASCAL VOC 2007 and 2012 datasetes both contains realistic images of 20 object classes with significantly larger numbers of images per class.
 These datasets are more challenging than the Object Discovery dataset due to the diversity of viewpoints, and the complexity of the objects.
 Table \ref{tab:voc07} reports our performance on the VOC 2007 dataset.
-Our approach using VGG19 outperforms the state-of-the-art method \cite{Li2016} by 2\% on average.
-Our method works particularly well on \textit{bicycle} and \textit{cat} with 16\% and 26\% higher Corloc score respectively.
-With AlexNet, our method still shows a mild improvement from the state-of-the-art method.

-Results on VOC 2012 dataset are shown in table \ref{tab:voc12}, showing a more pronounced improvement over previous methods.
-Notice that VOC 2012 has twice the number of images than the VOC 2007 dataset.
-Our method using AlexNet and VGG19 achieves significantly better results than state-of-the-art methods with 1.2\% and 4.42\% increase on average.
+Our approach outperforms the state-of-the-art method \cite{Li2016} by 1.2\% on average, and acquires the highest scores for 11 out of 20 classes.
+Results on VOC 2012 dataset, that has twice the number of images than the VOC 2007 dataset, are shown in table \ref{tab:voc12}.
+Our method also achieves significantly better results than state-of-the-art methods with an 3.65\% increase on average, acquiring the highest scores for 10 out of 20 classes.